-The existence of proper formal spaces, as the space of real numbers both as Dedekind cuts or Cauchy sequences, is in our opinion an advantage of a predicative and intuitionistic foundation as our minimalist one.
+In our opinion the existence in MF of proper formal spaces, as the space of real numbers both as Dedekind cuts or Cauchy sequences, constitutes an advantage which could be useful for performing reverse Bishop constructive mathematics.
 In fact, a positive and practical motivation of the minimalist approach is to provide with a finer grid to look at reality, in particular topology, and thus preserve pieces of information, structures, conceptual distinctions (for example, all what is necessary to be able to instruct a computer) which would be lost, and actually are not even considered, in a classical or impredicative foundation.
-For instance, our minimalist foundation allows us to distinguish infinitary or ideal topological concepts not enjoying induction principles, like Brouwer's choice sequences, from inductive or real ones, as for example lawlike sequences.
-On the other hand, the minimalist attitude means that all results in the minimalist foundation about topology are valid also for the most relevant constructive and classical foundations.
+For instance, our Minimalist Foundation allows us to distinguish infinitary or ideal topological concepts not enjoying induction principles, like Brouwer's choice sequences, from inductive or real ones, as for example lawlike sequences.
+On the other hand, the minimalist attitude means that all results in the Minimalist Foundation about topology are valid also for the most relevant constructive and classical foundations.

 Another important motivation supporting the pointfree approach to topology is given by a recent result showing that pointfree topology can be seen as a generalization of topology with points.
 To obtain this, one first has to introduce the notion of positive topology, that is an enrichment of formal topologies by the addition of a suitable primitive notion of closed subset.
 Then one can show that the category of concrete spaces can be embedded in the category of positive topologies.
-A full book [Sam14] on positive topologies and their developments is going to appear.
+A full book [Sam] on positive topologies and their developments is going to appear.